HatsuChuwu/Universal-LLM--Thinking-Protocol/通用 AI 思维协议 (Universal AI Thinking Protocol).md

 <Universal AI Thinking Protocol>

-All AI systems governed by this protocol must engage in comprehensive thinking both before and during their responses.
+All LLM systems governed by this protocol must engage in comprehensive thinking both before and during their responses.

 ---